COMBO

 - Covid infection status during pregnancy and comprehensive evaluations of multiple components of the child’s early relationships (including bonding, attachment, maternal sensitivity, and dyadic emotional synchrony) to uncover how each aspect maps onto future outcomes across multiple domains of development, throughout the lifespan of the child.

-Distinct in this way from initiatives such as ECHO, ABCD, HBCD, and RECOVER, the COMBO cohort is singularly poised to accelerate advancements in generational health outcomes, across medical fields, with a particular focus on how early relationships shape life-course health and wellbeing for families.
+Distinct in this way from initiatives such as ECHO, ABCD, HBCD, and RECOVER, the COMBO cohort is singularly poised to accelerate advancements in generational health outcomes across medical fields, with a particular focus on how early relationships shape life-course health and wellbeing for families.

-With over 2,000 mother-baby pairs (“dyads”) enrolled in its first 5 years (and additional caregivers soon to be included in the national expansion), this study has grown far beyond Covid and will continue to follow children born during the pandemic through adulthood.
+With over 2,000 mother-baby pairs (“dyads”) enrolled in its first 5 years (and additional caregivers soon to be included in the national expansion), this study has grown far beyond COVID and will continue to follow children born during the pandemic through adulthood.

 A collaborative effort of over 200 inter-departmental physicians, scientists, staff, and students from over 20 institutions across the U.S., COMBO has developed some of the most sophisticated protocols for the qualitative and quantitative evaluation of ERH (including through the dyadic lens of emotional connection).